 - All the generator’s parts, including the generator housing, combustion engine, and fuel tank should be directly attached to the frame.

-However, if you intend to power appliances by connecting the generator directly to the transfer switch, you must ground the generator.
+However, if you intend to power appliances by connecting directly to the transfer switch, you must ground the generator.

 List of Tools Required for Grounding a Generator: